nathan-fiscaletti/fa-android/README.md

 1. Create a directory in `your_app/src/main` called `assets`.
 2. Within the `assets` directory create a directory called `fonts`.
 3. Download your web fonts from font awesome and move either your free or pro font awesome font files into the assets directory, this project supports both.
+You should specifically move the `.ttf` font files.
+For Font Awesome 5.12.0 they are stored within the `webfonts` directory of the zip file you download.

 The final directory structure should look like this: